 If you’ve heard the term ‘Bitcoin Halving’ and have no idea what it means, don’t worry.
 This article will give you a brief explanation of what the concept is and how it works.

 Before we begin, it is important to have some background information.
 At the core of Bitcoin’s technology is the blockchain.
 This is essentially a virtual ledger that records all of the coin’s transactions.
 It keeps records safe and prevents people from spending coins that they no longer own.
 To maintain such a vast and complex system requires a lot of computing power.
 This is where ‘miners’ come in.

 Miners lend their computing power to help maintain, secure, and record transactions.
 In exchange, they get rewarded with newly ‘mined’ Bitcoins.
 Originally, the system allowed for 50 coins to be mined every 10 minutes.
 However, it is designed to cut that amount in half every 4 years.
-Since Bitcoin halving has already happened twice in the past, the current amount of Bitcoins mined every 10 minutes stands at 12.5.
-The next Bitcoin halving is set to happen May 18 of this year.
+Since Bitcoin halving has already happened twice in the past, the current amount of Bitcoin mined every 10 minutes stands at 12.5.
+The next Bitcoin halving is set to happen on May 18 of this year.

 What effects will Bitcoin Halving have?